Raggedy Man: Plot

-Nita is a divorced mother of two boys and a World War II switchboard operator working for a telephone company in Gregory, Texas, having split from her unfaithful husband, Harry senior, four years prior.
+Nita Longley is a divorced mother of two boys and a World War II switchboard operator working for a telephone company in Gregory, Texas, having split from her unfaithful husband, Harry senior, four years prior.
 The sole operator for the small town, Nita is on-call day and night.
 She petitions her boss Mr. Rigby for a secretarial job with regular working hours, but Rigby tells her that because of wartime her job is “frozen” and that everyone has to make sacrifices.

 Nita's status as a single mother makes her the target of not only town gossip but also of unwanted attention from men.
-Two brothers, Calvin and Arnold, frequently peep in on and harass Nita at her home.
+Two brothers, Calvin and Arnold Triplett, frequently peep in on and harass Nita at her home.
 One of the townspeople is the nameless “raggedy man”, a man with a disfigured face who is always dragging around a lawnmower.
 The raggedy man is usually seen lurking in the background when the brothers try to intimidate Nita's sons, Harry and Henry.

 One night, Teddy Roebuck, a US Navy sailor on leave, arrives at Nita's doorstep in need of a pay phone so he can contact his fiancée.
 A heartbroken Teddy learns his fiancée is involved with another man.
 Nita offers Teddy a cup of coffee to cheer him up, and they form a bond.
 With nowhere else to go, Teddy decides to spend the rest of his leave with Nita and her sons.
 He becomes close with the boys and takes them on a bus trip to a beachside carnival, and he and Nita fall in love.